John Deering (baseball)

-John Thomas Deering (June 25, 1879 – February 15, 1943) was a Major League Baseball pitcher who played in with the Detroit Tigers and the New York Highlanders.
+John Thomas Deering (June 25, 1879 – February 15, 1943) was an American Major League Baseball pitcher who played in with the Detroit Tigers and the New York Highlanders.
 He batted and threw right-handed.

-He was born in Lynn, Massachusetts, and died in Beverly, Massachusetts.
+He was born in Lynn, Massachusetts.
+After retiring from baseball, Deering became an employee of the Pope Lumber Company in Beverly, Massachusetts.
+He died on February 15, 1943 at the age of 62.
+He was buried at St. Mary's Cemetery in Beverly.